bitcoin/bitcoin/README.md

 ## License

 Crown Core is released under the terms of the MIT license.
-See [COPYING](COPYING) for more information or see http://opensource.org/licenses/MIT.
+See [LICENSE](LICENSE) for more information or see http://opensource.org/licenses/MIT.
 - - -